 This is the final post in a series detailing using PowerShell to leverage the Azure AD Graph API.
 For those catching up it started here introducing using PowerShell to access the Azure AD via the Graph API, licensing users in Azure AD via Powershell and the Graph API, and returning all objects using paging via Powershell and the Graph API.

-In this post I show how to;
+In this post I show how to leverage Azure Graph API using differential query to;

 - enumerate objects from Azure AD via Powershell and the Graph API, and set a delta change cookie